stockphrase/no-silo/content/resources/project-grain-elevator/field-notes/index.md

 ## What are field notes?

-In this class, *the field notes are the work* . . .
+### In this class, *the field notes are the work* . . .

 [Field notebooks](https://en.wikipedia.org/wiki/Fieldnotes) have been used by explorers and scientists for centuries to aid in observation, reflection, and preservation.
 They are records of human attempts to know and understand: chronicles of adventure and discovery in unexplored territories, descriptions of radical otherness and cultural difference, narratives of danger and fear, stories of deeply personal change and evolution.
 They are also jottings of the most mundane sort: ordinary facts, passing thoughts, offhanded queries, bits of data, placeholders for further study.
+Sometimes, if you are like me, a field note might include a [weird fantasy about a little bird that keeps repeatedly building a nest on your house](/img/birdngun.jpg).
 We will use the conceit of entering the field as a way of understanding our work together in this class.
 I like how the metaphor of fieldwork conjures scenes of exploration, discovery, danger, and transformation—experiences that I have come to associate with education and the work of learning.

 ### Observation
 *The field notebook is a technology of observation and intentional curiosity.* Each time we enter the field of inquiry, we will record our findings.
 Much like a naturalist uses a field notebook to document the intricate details of her surroundings, we will use our notebooks to record our observations, ideas, and responses.
 By copying out bits of text that seem important to us, and by jotting down spontaneous thoughts, insights, and questions as we have them, we can harness our innate curiosity and transform it into a more structured exploration.